 Once hunted to extinction on the BC coast, sea otters were reintroduced in 1969.
 Although they are not yet present in large numbers in Barkley Sound they are making a noticeable comeback.
 In recent years we have seen sea otters relatively frequently, in 2017 and 2018 almost daily.
 Barkley Sound was historically good terrain for them so we expect the population to increase yearly.

 Sea otters are finally settling in Barkley Sound.
 There are at least two mothers with pups so perhaps we are seeing a new generation of the Barkley Sound Sea Otter Colony.
 We have seen sea otters on all but three tours this year.
 They are an exciting addition to the abundant wildlife in the area.

 Significantly larger and lighter in colour than the California Sea Lion, Stellers live in our area year round.
 They live in large colonies and we will see thousand kilogram males strutting and growling, standing off interlopers, all the while dominating their huge family.
 Although they change their rookeries and habits during the year they are always within our orbit.

 California Sea Lions

 California Sea Lions range from southern Mexico to northern Vancouver Island.
 Only the males make their way to our waters and from mid-August until mid-June they can be seen in large numbers.
 They like to be in groups, one piled on top of another, they are noisy, curious and a lot of fun to watch.
-In mid-June it’s off to California to meet the ladies.
-Little wonder they lose interest in tourist watching.
-We do miss them while they are gone!
+In mid-June they take off to California to meet the ladies – little wonder they lose interest in tourist watching!
+They are quite a presence in our area so we do miss them while they are gone.